imagej/imagej.github.io/pages/IsletJ2.md

 Contrary to the training, the analysis form is straightforward.
 It consists of five inputs that specify:

-1.  a path to a directory containing images to analyze,
+1.  a path to a directory containing images to analyze (or choose to analyze the currently active image),
 2.  the size of a pixel in micrometers,
 3.  the minimal diameter of islets to consider,
 4.  a path to the trained model,